-Yokohama Museum of Art.
-Instantly captivated by Henri Rousseau's "Wedding"
+It's been a long time since I visited the Yokohama Museum of Art.
+I was instantly captivated by Henri Rousseau's "The Wedding"

-I was instantly captivated by the atmosphere of the tropical painting.
+I was instantly captivated by the tropical atmosphere of the painting.

 Usually, weddings are associated with pinks, reds, and pastels, but this work is interesting because the painter Rousseau also appears in the picture.

 You can feel the temperature through the work.
 It was quite hot and dry, and the temperature was probably around 38 degrees...I thought about all sorts of things, and my heart felt warm.

 Also, Picasso's work ``Woman with a Tambourine''.
 While looking at the work, I was intrigued and wondered what kind of sound this tambourine would make.

 The woman in the picture looked somewhat tired, but as a pianist I couldn't help but want to hear the sound of the tambourine in the picture.

 While looking at this woman's outfit, I wondered if the season in which it was drawn was probably summer.
 In any case, both films feature hot landscapes that give me a resort-like feel.